hydrosolutions/SAPPHIRE_Forecast_Tools/doc/development.md

 ### Preprocessing of gridded weather data (preprocessing_gateway)
 #### Description of module
+The proprocessing_gateway module gets weather forecasts and re-analysis weather data from ECMWF IFS as well as TopoPyScale snow model results that have been pre-processed in the SAPPHIRE Data Gateway.
+The module reads the data and prepares it for the hydrological models.
+The module is composed of two components that are run in a docker container:
+- Downolading of operational weather forecasts and downscaling of weather forecasts (Quantile_Mapping_OP.py)
+- Updating of re-analysis weather data and downscaling of re-analysis weather data (extend_era5_reanalysis.py)

 TODO: Sandro, please provide a detailed description of the module so that laypeople understand what happens.
 Similarly as if you'd give instructions to Copilot to write a script for you.

 Please feel free to add any other information that you think is relevant.